notrueindian/jekyll/parliament-of-knives.md

 ![](/assets/img/catsanddogs.jpg)

+### Voting

-**Voting**: Votes are private and cast via an external form where only the facilitators can see the result.
+Every week, characters vote on proposals, trying to pass the ones that benefit their party goals and earn them Prestige.
+Votes are private and cast via an external form where only the facilitators can see the result.
 Once cast, they cannot be taken back.

-Every character only gets one vote.
-But their vote increases in value with their Prestige.
-A person with Prestige 10 is worth the same as 10 people with Prestige 1.
+Prestige decides how many proposals a character can vote on and how much value their vote has.
+Yes, voting is not one character one vote.
+It is one prestige one vote.
+A character with 10 Prestige has 10 times the voting power of a character with 1 Prestige.

+Characters can divide their Prestige among different proposals.
+A character with 10 Prestige can use 5 Prestige on one proposal and another 5 Prestige on another proposal.
+This can be done in any combination.

+Example:

+> There are three proposals - A, B, C. Barnabus, a Noble, has 9 Prestige.
+He can vote with all 9 Prestige behind Proposal A. Or he can vote 3 Prestige among all three of them.
+Or he can put 6 Prestige behind A and 3 Prestige behind C. Whatever combination suits his plan.

+The proposals with the two highest total votes (i.e. total prestige) at the end of the week are accepted.

+Example:

-Example, someone proposes that “All healthcare should be free”.
+> Barnabus has proposed that “All healthcare should be free”.
 After voting, the votes for the proposals are 25 people of Prestige 1, 3 people of Prestige 2, 1 person of Prestige 3, and 1 person of Prestige 4.
 Therefore, the “total vote” on this proposal is: 25x1+3x2+1x3+1x4 = 25+6+3+4 = 38.

-The proposals with the two highest total votes at the end of the week are accepted.
+If this one of the two highest voted proposals, it is passed!

+### Prestige

-**Prestige**: Prestige is a double-edged sword.
+Prestige is a double-edged sword.
 In many ways, it is the measure of your success and power.
 The higher your prestige, the more your vote matters.
 But becoming too successful or powerful has a downside.
 You open yourself to jealous conspiracies.
 Once a character has reached Prestige 6, they become potential targets for Conspiracies.

 Characters earn Prestige when: